IJon127/Understanding_Networks/README.md

 # Understanding_Networks

-NYU ITP class in Fall 2022
+NYU ITP class in Fall 2022\n
-Instructor: Tom Igoe
+Instructor: Tom Igoe\n
+This repo is created for the assignment of Understanding Networks